 1. Executive Summary

-The goal of a QIBA Profile is to achieve a repeatable and useful level of performance for measures of lung density from quantitative CT using the RA-950 HU and Perc 15 biomarkers of emphysema.
-Please see Appendix B for more detailed information on the calculation of and rationale for RA-950 HU and Perc 15 as the biomarkers of choice.
+The goal of a QIBA Profile is to achieve a repeatable and useful level of performance for measures of lung density from quantitative CT using the RA-950 HU and Perc15 biomarkers of emphysema.
+Please see Appendix B for more detailed information on the calculation of and rationale for RA-950 HU and Perc15 as the biomarkers of choice.

-The Claim (Section 2) describes the performance in terms of bias and precision of RA-950 HU and Perc 15 for detecting change in lung density.
-The Activities (Section 3) describe how to generate RA-950 HU and Perc 15 for longitudinal studies of the change in lung density.
+The Claim (Section 2) describes the performance in terms of bias and precision of RA-950 HU and Perc15 for detecting change in lung density.
+The Activities (Section 3) describe how to generate RA-950 HU and Perc15 for longitudinal studies of the change in lung density.
 Requirements are placed on the Actors that participate in those activities as necessary to achieve the Claim in Section 2.
 Assessment Procedures (Section 4) for evaluating specific requirements are defined as needed.

-This QIBA Profile (CT: Lung Densitometry) addresses RA-950 HU and Perc 15 for longitudinal studies which are often used as biomarkers of emphysema progression in chronic obstructive pulmonary disease (COPD) or as a response to cessation of smoking and possible future treatment approaches.
+This QIBA Profile (CT: Lung Densitometry) addresses RA-950 HU and Perc15 for longitudinal studies which are often used as biomarkers of emphysema progression in chronic obstructive pulmonary disease (COPD) or as a response to cessation of smoking and possible future treatment approaches.
 It places requirements on Acquisition Devices, Physicists, Technologists, Clinicians, Statisticians, Reconstruction Software and Image Analysis Software involved in Scanner Qualification, Staff Qualification, Periodic Quality Assurance, Subject Handling, Protocol Design, Image Data Acquisition, Image Data Reconstruction, Image QA, Image Distribution and Image Analysis.

-The requirements are focused on achieving negligible bias and avoiding unnecessary variability of the RA-950 HU and Perc 15 measurements by compensating for variations in CT number due to inconsistency of lung inflation volume and calibration of the CT scanner, and vendor-specific bias due to CT scanner make and model.
+The requirements are focused on achieving negligible bias and avoiding unnecessary variability of the RA-950 HU and Perc15 measurements by compensating for variations in CT number due to inconsistency of lung inflation volume and calibration of the CT scanner, and vendor-specific bias due to CT scanner make and model.
 To meet the claims, scanner calibration is performed using a well characterized imaging phantom ideally containing lung equivalent density foams as described in Section 4.1.

-The clinical performance targets are to achieve bias and repeatability such that a change in RA-950 HU of ≥ 3.7% of the normalized lung volume, or a change in Perc 15 of ≥ 11 HU can be accepted as indicative of a true change.
+The clinical performance targets are to achieve bias and repeatability such that a change in RA-950 HU of ≥ 3.7% of the normalized lung volume, or a change in Perc15 of ≥ 11 HU can be accepted as indicative of a true change (with 95% confidence).

 This document is intended to help clinicians basing decisions on these biomarkers, imaging staff generating these biomarkers, vendor staff developing related products, purchasers of such products and investigators designing trials with imaging endpoints.